 In order to use the rule, you need to know many things.
 The rule is useless if you do not know the repairs, the market value, and other factors.

 The ARV is the after repaired value and you must know this to use the rule.
-You cannot guess on the value or have a huge value range.
+You cannot guess the value or have a huge value range.
 Not knowing the ARV is a great way to get yourself in trouble.

 You must know what the repairs will cost as well to use the rule.
 The repairs always seem to cost more than you think they will and take longer than you think as well.

 These are the only two things you need to know to use this rule, which is one reason I do not think it is completely accurate.
 The rule does not consider taxes, insurance, financing, utilities, maintenance, selling costs, or buying costs.
 These costs can vary greatly in different markets and on each deal.
-That is why I like to write out all the costs on each deal.
+That is why I like to write out all the costs of each deal.

 Can wholesalers use the rule?

 Wholesalers will need to know what investors are paying in their market for flips or rentals.
 The rule can be a great tool if investors are paying 70 percent for flips, but if investors are only paying 65 percent the wholesalers will need to adjust.
-The wholesaler will also need to leave room for their fee to be added into the deal.
+The wholesaler will also need to leave room for their fee to be added to the deal.